lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 Pretagging for Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can also use pretagging to guide the data selection process.
-This can beh helpful if you for example only care about images where there is at least one person.
+This can be helpful if you for example only care about images where there is at least one person.